ankurk91/wp-google-map/readme.txt

 = How do i enter correct language code ? =

-You can force google to load a specific language for all visitors.
+You can force google to load a specific language for all visitors.<br>
 Get latest supported language code list from [here](https://developers.google.com/maps/faq#languagesupport).
 If you don't specify language code then google will try to load the language requested by visitor's web browser.